ssapra/docs-build-service/tutorial.md

 pb image delete <image-tag>
 ```

-If the operation is successful, the cli will display the message: `Successfully delete image <image-tag>`
+If the operation is successful, the cli will display the message: `Successfully deleted image <image-tag>`

-This will delete all the builds that belong.
-This **WILL NOT** delete the images that have been created by those builds.
-Presently, do delete those images, one would have to do them manually from the registry.
+This will delete all the builds that belong to the Pivotal Build Service image.
+This **WILL NOT** delete the images that have been generated by those builds.
+To delete those images, one would have to do them manually from the registry.

 Similarly, team deletion can be performed using:

 ```bash
 pb team delete <team-name>
 ```
-If the operation is successful, the cli will display the message: `Successfully applied team <team-name>`
+If the operation is successful, the cli will display the message: `Successfully deleted team <team-name>`

-Teams **CAN NOT** be deleted if they have images that belong to them.
-A team can be deleted only once all images owned by the team have been deleted.
+Teams **CAN NOT** be deleted if they have images on Pivotal Build Service that belong to them.
+A team can be deleted only once all images owned by the team on Pivotal Build Service have been deleted.